Quadrupl3d/ICISPD-47-2023/README.md

     [+] user azureuser took 0.001

 ### Listing 8 - Using POSIX regular expressions to implement the password policy
+We now take a giant wordlist and extract only passwords that match this policy.
+Unix grep is not the fastest tool but allows us to do the job quickly
+using POSIX regular expressions.
+The command below will work against rockyou-50.txt, a subset of the well-known rockyou password leak present in SecLists.
+This command finds lines have at least one uppercase character ('[[:upper:]]'), and then only lines that also have a lowercase one ('[[:lower:]]') and
+with a length of 8 and 12 chars ('^.{8,12}$') using extended regular expressions (-E).
+We see that starting from the standard rockyou.txt, which contains more than 14 million lines, we have narrowed it down to roughly 400 thousand

     root@kali[/nfsu-svnit]# grep '[[:upper:]]' rockyou.txt | grep '[[:lower:]]' | grep -E '^.{8,12}$'
     416712